wyx7373/plant-disease-ai/README.md

 # plant-disease-ai

-## Algorithm
 This AI is built with the ImageNet classification trained on thousands of plant photo data using Resnet-18 and PyTorch.
+The purpose of this project is to give gardeners/farmers/botanists the ability to easily identify the sickness a plant has (if it has one).

 ## Setup
 Pull the repository to the Jetson Nano home directory.
-Make sure the jetson-inference and pytorch libraries are installed.
+Make sure the jetson-inference and pytorch libraries are installed (as well as the proper dependencies).

 ## Train
 Make sure the current directory is the repository folder.